 And car accidents can be traumatic experiences, even minor “fender benders.”
 When a person suffers some measure of shock, it can be normal to not have any idea what to do next or what information is necessary to get and provide for your upcoming report and insurance claim.
 To help ease your mind, we’ve produced a list of frequently asked questions that can help you negotiate the first moments following an auto accident, when chaos and fear may be at their highest levels.

-Printing out this page and keeping it with you can provide you the calm in the emotional storm and keep you focused on what you need to do to exact the best possible outcome from an auto accident.
+Printing out this page of car accident FAQs and keeping it with you can provide you the calm in the emotional storm and keep you focused on what you need to do to exact the best possible outcome from an auto accident.

 We can cover this in a few steps, and doing these in this order will help police officers and insurance adjusters do their jobs as quickly and efficiently as possible.